aredshaw/aaronkredshaw/content/pages/books-ive-published.md

   - untagged
 ---

 When I was a high school English teacher I sometimes wondered what it would be like to write a book.
 I had met several teachers who said that one day they would write a novel, but it just never seemed to happen.
 Then one day I thought to myself, "Why not stop dreaming and just do it!"
+You can also [view these books at Amazon](https://www.amazon.com/Aaron-K-Redshaw/e/B00E3KSIB6).

 ## The Gifted Series